FAQs Regarding 4% Housing Tax Credit Developments financed with Private Activity Bonds

 What is the difference between Tax-Exempt Bonds and a property tax exemption?

 This is an important distinction.
 Tax-Exempt bonds refer to the tax exemption to the bond purchaser not an exemption of property taxes.
 The purchaser of the bonds is willing to accept a lower rate of return on their investment because they do not have to pay income tax on the profit of the investment.
 In turn, the lender for the mortgage on the development can charge a lower interest rate to the developer.
 The developer then uses that lower interest rate to assist in building the development.
-This is not correlated to a property tax exemption and many Housing Tax Credit and Bond properties pay property taxes; however, the Texas Property Tax Code allows qualified developers / owners to an exemption from paying a portion of the property taxes assessed to a property.
-Currently, state law does grant a 50% property tax exemption to CHDO's (Community Housing Development Organizations) which are a special type of nonprofit that are eligible for the property tax exemption.
+This is not correlated to a property tax exemption.
+The Texas Property Tax Code allows qualified developers / owners to an exemption from paying a portion of the property taxes assessed to a property.
+Currently, state law does grant a 50% or a 100% property tax exemption to certain types of nonprofits that are eligible for the property tax exemption.

 What is the general process for a Housing Tax Credit and Private Activity Bond application that is issued through TDHCA?